 Purpose

 To achieve the goals of the project, we need to recover from deviations as soon as possible, before they pile up.
 Even more importantly, if we try to recover from the deviations and don’t succeed, and see an alarming trend in the project, we will know that the project goals cannot be met with the existing targets, and we have to revise those targets.
-When revised, they may no longer be justifiable, in which case the project may be canceled and to avoid bigger losses in the future.
+When revised, they may no longer be justifiable, in which case the project may be canceled to avoid bigger losses in the future.

 Common pitfalls